RowletQwQ/BUPT-PASCC/README.md

 # PASCC

-A Compiler that compile Pascal to C
+A Compiler that compile Pascal-S to C/RISC-V

 ## Run